7 Blue Skies

 7 Blue Skies was an alternative rock band formed in 2004.
-The group was well known for their high energy live performances, as well as for always performing barefoot.
 The band has since broken up.

 Band name

 The band's name was chosen following an email from producer Ron Saint Germain, in which Germain signed off "Good luck, 7 blue skies!"
 The band determined the name to mean "have a nice week," and decided to use the name.
 This was later revealed to be a typo, as the intended line was "Good luck & blue skies!" (the & is located above the 7 key).

 History

 Jon Shaffer, Adam Schulman and Andy Stickel formed the band and posted an ad online for a singer and drummer in 2004.
 Ramsay and Garitta responded to the ad and arranged a rehearsal and from there the band was born.
 The group entered the studio to begin recording what would be their first release 'Exhausted' in May 2004 with producers Sam Verella and Jason Laughton.

 The album was released in the summer of 2005, and saw sales of several thousand copies.
 The album attracted the attention of Mike Grippo, an A&R from E-Klectrik Music Group, a division of the GoDigital Media Group.
 On February 28, 2007 the group signed to E-Klectrik Music Group and began working on their next release, "Last Night."

 Although failing to appear in the Billboard Charts, "Last Night" saw strong sales with more than 20,000 units shipped in its first week, and was greeted by fans at a sold out album release concert at The Social in Orlando, Florida on July 7, 2007 (07/07/07).
 The event was dubbed by Axis Magazine as one of the top ten events in Orlando in the summer of 2007.